 The world of artificial intelligence – known as AI for short – is growing at a rapid rate, with smart, data-driven technologies helping to replace many manual, time-consuming processes.

-Artificial intelligence has the potential to transform the restaurant industry in a positive way, with 84% of C-level executives believing that they need to adopt and leverage AI to drive growth objectives.
+Artificial intelligence is already transforming the restaurant industry in a positive way, with 84% of C-level executives believing that they need to adopt and leverage AI to drive growth objectives.

 In this blog, we’ll be sharing the ways that artificial intelligence can help the restaurant industry save time, reduce food waste, improve customer service, and gain new customers.